Tackling Food Waste with Asda

 Social media is not the ‘silver bullet’ to reducing household food waste, a response to Grainger and Stewart (2017) – C. William Young, Sally V Russell, Ralf Barkemeyer

 Bringing habits and emotions into food waste behaviour – Sally V. Russell, C. William Young, Kerrie L. Unsworth, Cheryl Robinson

 Can social media be a tool for reducing consumers’ food waste?
 A behaviour change experiment by a UK retailer – C. William Young, Sally V Russell, Cheryl A. Robinson, Ralf Barkemeyer

 This research was commissioned by Innovate UK (Knowledge Transfer Partnership Scheme) and Asda-Walmart.
+The research team:

 Professor William Young, Sustainability Research Institute/Consumer Data Research Centre

 Dr Sally Russell, Sustainability Research Institute

 Dr Phani Kumar Chintakayala, Consumer Data Research Centre